ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         2. sku_tier = (optional) A string defining the SKU tier of the Azure Firewall resource.
 Defaults to "Standard"

         3. threat_intel_mode = (optional) A bool defining whether the mode of the automatic detection shall be set to "Deny" Mode.
-Defaults to "Alert"

         4. pip_name = (optional) A string defining the custom name of the Azure Public IP to be used on the Firewall (Overwrites any naming injection defined in the top level object)